 What Is a Website Design Questionnaire?

-In simple terms, a website design questionnaire is a list of questions that a web designer or agency asks a potential client in order to better understand their business, design requirements, and more.
-It is closely related to a website brief, as the questions asked here can be used to compile that resource.
+A website design questionnaire is a list of questions that a web designer or agency passes to a potential client in order to better understand their business and design requirements before building their website.

 Before you begin designing a website, it’s smart to get as much information as possible upfront.
 This can provide you with insights into the client’s target audience and goals, ensuring that your final product achieves or even surpasses its original vision.